 - There will be optional events (tournaments and leagues) throughout the year that cost extra, but are in no way mandatory.

 - High School: The level of commitment is higher in high school than in middle school.
 To participate at the high school level, we require both a late spring/summer commitment (typically 10-13 practices and 4-5 tournaments) as well as a fall commitment (2-3 practices and 3-4 tournaments).
 The fall is extremely important to the recruiting process and high school players who are selected for summer tournament teams are expected to attend all mandatory fall events.

-- Middle School: In middle school, participating in the fall is optional (3 practices and 1 tournament).
-The summer commitment includes 3-4 tournaments and ~10 practices.
-We do offer fall and winter league teams for those looking for additional playing opportunities.
+- Middle School: In middle school, participating in the fall is optional (4 practices and 2 tournament).
+The summer commitment includes 3-4 tournaments and 10 to 12 practices.
+We offer 8 winter workouts and opportunity to play in winter/spring league teams for those looking for additional playing opportunities.

 - You will find that we are very invested in your recruiting process.

 - Throughout the year we educate players and parents about this process and provide continued guidance as you move through its different stages.
 This includes:

 - A group meeting on the general recruiting timelines and trends;

 - A 1-on-1 consultation with the athlete and their parent(s);

 - Advice on written correspondence with college coaches (email templates and examples); and